Breeze/breeze.github.io/doc-samples/zza-mongo.md

 ### The Zza! client is server agnostic ###

 **The client-side code is virtually unaware of the server technology**.
-Everything you've learned about programming in Angular and Breeze applies without alteration.
+Everything you've learned about programming in AngularJS and Breeze applies without alteration.

 To prove that point, the exact same Zza! client - HTML, JavaScript and CSS - runs in front of a .NET server, hosted on IIS, running the Web API, Entity Framework, and SQL Server.